This article may contain compensated links. Please read the disclosure for more info.

 The whole tone is the distance of two semitones.

-Semitones and whole tones, (or half and whole steps) are the building blocks of major and most minor scales as well as modes.
+Semitones and whole tones, (or half and whole steps) are the building blocks of the common music scales major and most minor, as well as the musical modes.

 Normally the C major scale is the first scale we encounter.